“Let the person who has two coats give one to someone who has none. Let the person who has food give to those who have none.”

 Our REACH religious education students are faithful contributors to the food drives held from September through May.
 Each month one class in grades 4-6 stays after the REACH 10:30 AM Mass Sunday morning in the church hall to help unpack, sort the food items by type, and bag them.
 The sight of the children emptying donation bags and piling up stacks of soup cans, cereal boxes, peanut butter, and the like, genuinely reveals the meaning of “many hands make light work.”
 When the sorting is finished, the food is loaded into the cars of the committed volunteers who deliver it to the pantries the next day.

-Education & Hope Collection for Guatemalan Children Back to Top
+Education & Hope Collection for Guatemalan Children

 The need is so great that the program has grown each year and great effort is needed to keep it funded.
 Every year, usually in September, Julie comes to speak at all the Masses after Communion.
 In the past several years we have been able to raise about $10,000 to help her children.
 At Christmas time we also ask for gifts for her children to be placed under the “Giving Tree”.
 We have made Julie’s work the work of the parish.

-CONECT (Congregations Organized for a New Connecticut) Back to Top
+CONECT (Congregations Organized for a New Connecticut)

-“Going Green” at St. Jerome’s Back to Top
+“Going Green” at St. Jerome’s

 What can we as Christian caretakers of our earth and caregivers of the poor do to affect our environment positively?
 Concrete tips and vital information about “going green” are provided in a special newsletter sponsored by the Social Concerns Committee.
 Appearing periodically as an insert in the church bulletin, the “Going Green” Newsletter conveys ideas on how we can actively adapt our behaviors to protect the environment God gave us.
 Learn how to reuse, recycle, and reduce consumption in simple, friendly, doable ways.
 With every activity of our daily lives, we connect with the interdependent web of life on earth.
 The health of our environment is a reflection of the choices we make.
 Change must begin with us.
 Change begins with awareness of how the way we act affects the world community, especially the poor and those in need who are most at risk due to climate changes brought on by our use of the world’s resources.

-Unwanted Furniture and Household Items Back to Top
+Unwanted Furniture and Household Items

 - Furniture: chairs, bookcases, sofas, love seats, bedroom furniture, and kitchen furniture